Zoom Video Communications, Inc.: Zoom Reports Results for Third Quarter Fiscal Year 2021

 - Fourth Quarter Fiscal Year 2021: Total revenue is expected to be between $806.0 million and $811.0 million and non-GAAP income from operations is expected to be between $243.0 million and $248.0 million.
 Non-GAAP diluted EPS is expected to be between $0.77 and $0.79 with approximately 306 million non-GAAP weighted average shares outstanding.

 - Full Fiscal Year 2021: Total revenue is expected to be between $2.575 billion and $2.580 billion.
 Non-GAAP income from operations is expected to be between $865.0 million and $870.0 million.
-Non-GAAP diluted EPS is expected to be between $2.85 and $2.87 with approximately 300 million non-GAAP weighted average shares outstanding.
+Non-GAAP diluted EPS is expected to be between $2.89 to $2.91 with approximately 300 million non-GAAP weighted average shares outstanding.

 Additional information on Zoom's reported results, including a reconciliation of the non-GAAP results to their most comparable GAAP measures, is included in the financial tables below.
 A reconciliation of non-GAAP guidance measures to corresponding GAAP measures is not available on a forward-looking basis without unreasonable effort due to the uncertainty of expenses that may be incurred in the future, although it is important to note that these factors could be material to Zoom's results computed in accordance with GAAP.